Quantum Wasserstein Compilation: Unitary Compilation using the Quantum Earth Mover's Distance: Experiments

 \subsection{Training results}

-The cost function Eq.~(\ref{eq:CEM-FBar}) is the metric we use in training our generator and discriminator, where as we reduce the cost $C_{QW}$ we are guaranteed that the infidelity between the test states decreases as well, and the generator learns to mimic the target unitary.
-We show the infidelity vs. inverse training error $C_{QW}^{-1}$ for 3 and 4-qubit circuits in Fig.~\ref{subfig: 3q-hea-full} and \ref{subfig: 4q-hea-full}.
-We let the training run for $1000$ steps and we see that our cost function can reach values down to $10^{-16}$ in the infidelity, which is comparable to both LET and HST.
+The cost function Eq.~(\ref{eq:CEM-FBar}) is the metric we use to train our generator and discriminator, where when we reduce the cost $C_{QW}$ we are guaranteed that the infidelity between the test states also decreases, and the generator learns to mimic the target unitary.
+We show infidelity vs. inverse training error $C_{QW}^{-1}$ for the 3 and 4-qubit single-layer circuits in Figs.~\ref{subfig: 3q-hea-full} and \ref{subfig: 4q-hea-full}.
+We train for $1000$ steps and see that our cost function can reach infidelity values of $10^{-16}$, which is comparable to both LET and HST.
 Since such high precisions are usually not required in practical compilation routines, we plot in Fig.~\ref{fig:inv-train-err-earlystop} the same plots for $n \in \{5,..,8\}$ but with early-stopping.
 The early-stopping condition is invoked whenever the variance of the cost function in the last $100$ steps is less than $10^{-8}$.
-Both LET and HST reach convergence faster than our cost function and they also have higher success rates compared to our method.
-In ~\ref{fig:training} we plot the training curves for $n = 4, 6$ qubits to show convergence.
+Both LET and HST reach convergence faster also with higher success rates compared to our method.
+In Fig.~\ref{fig:training} we plot the training curves for $n = 4, 6$ qubits to show convergence.
 Due to further hyper-parameter tuning, we do not plot the convergence results for multi-layered HEA structures.